Twitter marketing rules to learn from influencers: top tips

 Twitter influencer, from micro- to people with millions of followers all reply to the tweets on their feed and replies from their followers, tag other accounts and talk to each other in the DMs (we know that because they sometimes share screenshots of these conversations when they need to win a public argument).
-If Ariana Grande can do it, you can do it too!
+If Lady Gaga can do it, you can do it too!

 How to: engage with your audiences